sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 ### Publishing a plugin

-Sbt plugins can be published as any other projects.
+Plugins can be published like any other projects.
+When publishing your plugin to a Maven-layout repository, use sbt 1.9.x or above.

 However, there is one caveat if you attempt to publish your plugin to a repository that follows the Maven scheme.
 For many years, Sbt plugins have utilized an artifact layout that is incompatible with Maven-based repositories, and rectifying this in a fully compatible manner has proven to be quite challenging.